rowak/nanoleaf-aurora/README.md

 ```Java
 String apiLevel = "v1";
 ```
 Then you can create an access token.
-(Note: You must physically hold down the power button on your Aurora controller before running the following code).
+(Note: You must physically hold down the power button on your Aurora controller for 5-7 seconds before running the following code).
 ```Java
 String accessToken = Setup.createAccessToken(host, port, apiLevel);
 ```